Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/TESTING.md

 1. As a regular user login to the website and navigate to the products page
 2. Sort the products from Price(High to Low)
 3. Click on a product
-4. Add a product(kettle) to the bag, with a quantity of 5
+4. Add a product(kettle) to the bag, with a quantity of 3
 5. As an superuser login and click on the Add Product(My Account)
-6. As a superuser click on the edit button on the products page or in the product detail page and edit the product
+6. As a superuser click on the edit or delete button on the products page or in the product detail page and edit or delete the product
-7. As a superuser delete a product

 ### User Story 5 Testing result